 - Maintaining Soil Acidity

 Before we get into how to acidify your soil, let’s take a look at what soil pH is.

 Soil pH is a measurement of how alkaline or how acidic your soil is.
-The scale ranges from 0 to 14 with 7 being neutral.
-The closer the number gets to 14, the more alkaline your soil is.
-The closer it gets to 0, the more acidic it is.
+The pH scale ranges from 0 to 14 with pH of 7 being neutral.
+The closer the number gets to 14 as you raise the pH, the more alkaline your soil is.
+The closer it gets to 0 with lowering the pH, the more acidic it is.